baselime/docs/README.md

 ---

-[Baselime](https://baselime.io) is an Observability as Code platform based on OpenTelemetry that allows you resolve incidents and performance bottlenecks in your serverless architecture.
+[Baselime](https://baselime.io) is an Observability as Code platform based on OpenTelemetry that allows your team to resolve incidents and performance bottlenecks in your serverless applications.

 Baselime currently support serverless services on [AWS](https://aws.amazon.com/).